He’s sitting in the car, cigarette in his hand hanging out the window.

 I didn’t know a Taurus could lay rubber, but danged if he didn’t leave a short strip.

-Sarah’s laughing, “I emptied the chamber and popped the clip, the only way this thing would kill him is if I used the butt as a hammer.”
+Sarah’s laughing, “I emptied the chamber and popped the magazine, the only way this thing would kill him is if I used the butt as a hammer.”

-“Good call, Timmy’s going to be in a cast for a while, be pretty easy to recognize.
-You guys see any other curious onlookers, Eloise spot anything?”
+“Good call, you guys see any other curious onlookers, Eloise spot anything?”

 “Nothing, why I came over here, couldn’t let you have all the fun.”